Finite coproducts, coregularity and coexactness for profinite interior algebras: Coregularity

 \section{Coregularity}

-As we said in the introduction, in \cite{infinitary} we developed infinitary sequent calculi for infinitary propositional modal languages, by adding specific modal rules to the Maehara-Takeuti's infinitary extension of \textbf{LK} (see \cite{Tak}).
+As we said in the introduction, in \cite{infinitary} we developed infinitary sequent calculi for infinitary propositional modal languages, by adding specific modal rules to the Maehara-Takeuti infinitary extension of \textbf{LK} (see \cite{Tak}).
 We then recovered profinite $L$-algebras as Lindenbaum algebras for such calculi, connecting syntactic properties to categorical ones.
-In particular, we proved that the Craig's Interpolation Theorem for the global consequence relation corresponds to amalgamability for $\Pro L\MA_\fin$, which is equivalent to the fact that the category $L\KFr_\lf$ is r-regular (essentially, r-regularity means stability of the coregular factorization system).
-If all the monomorphisms are regular (for example, whenever $L$ extends $K4$), which happens exactly when an infinitary version of the standard Beth's Definability Property holds, then r-regularity coincides with regularity.
+In particular, we proved that the infinitary Craig's Interpolation Theorem for the global consequence relation corresponds to the amalgamability of $\Pro L\MA_\fin$.
+If all epimorphisms in $\Pro L\MA_\fin$ are regular (for example, whenever $L \in \NExt \textsf{K4}$), which happens exactly when an infinitary version of the standard Beth's Definability Property holds, we can say more: $\Pro L\MA_\fin$ satisfies the amalgamation property if and only if $L\KFr_\lf \simeq (\Pro L\MA_\fin)^\op$ is a regular category.

-In this section, we characterize regularity for $L\KFr_\lf$, i.e.\ amalgamability for the category $\Pro L\MA_\fin$, i.e. Craig's Interpolation Theorem for the infinitary calculi generalizing $L$, among those $L$ extending $S4$.
-Our classification follows Maksimova’s parallel results for the finitary fragment \cite{Maksimova1979InterpolationTI,Maksimova1980InterpolationTI} (with some notable exceptions).
+The main goal of this section is to characterize those normal modal logics $L \in \NExt \textsf{S4}$ with the finite model property for which the category $L\KFr_\lf$ is regular.
+We then compare this characterization with Maksimova's classification of the amalgamability of $L\MA$, which corresponds to $L$ satisfying the Craig's Interpolation Theorem for necessary propositions \cite{Maksimova1979InterpolationTI,Maksimova1980InterpolationTI}.

+The section is organized as follows.
+We first establish the equivalence between regularity of $L\KFr_\lf$ and amalgamability of $\Pro L\MA_\fin$ and $L\MA_\fin$, under the assumption that $L \in \NExt \textsf{K4}$ (the proof of this result can also be found in \cite{infinitary}).
+We then move to the combinatorics of finite Kripke frames and derive the necessary restrictions on $L$.
+Finally, we prove that all the resulting logics satisfy the required property, obtaining the desired classification.